graphhopper/directions-api/routing.md

 vehicle     | car     | The vehicle for which the route should be calculated.
 Other vehicle profiles are listed [here](./supported-vehicle-profiles.md). elevation   | `false` | If `true` a third dimension - the elevation - is included in the polyline or in the GeoJson.
 IMPORTANT: If enabled you have to use a modified version of the decoding method or set points_encoded to `false`.
 See the points_encoded attribute for more details.
 Additionally a request can fail if the vehicle does not support elevation.
 See the features object for every vehicle. points_encoded     | true    | If `false` the coordinates in `point` and `snapped_waypoints` are returned as array using the order [lon,lat,elevation] for every point.
 If `true` the coordinates will be encoded as string leading to less bandwith usage.
 You'll need a special handling for the decoding of this string on the client-side.
 We provide open source code code in Java and JavaScript, see the clients section.
 It is especially important to use our official client or code if you set `elevation=true`! calc_points | `true`  | If the points for the route should be calculated at all printing out only distance and time. debug       | `false` | If true, the output will be formated. type        | `json`  | Specifies the resulting format of the route, for `json` the content type will be application/json.
 Or use `gpx`, the content type will be application/gpx+xml, see below for more parameters. point_hint  | -       | Optional parameter.
 Specifies a hint for each `point` parameter to prefer a certain street for the closest location lookup.
-E.g. if there is an address or house with two or more neighboring streets you can control for which street the closest location is looked up.
+E.g. if there is an address or house with two or more neighboring streets you can control for which street the closest location is looked up. details     | -       | Optional parameter.
+You can request additional details for the route: `street_name` and `time`.
+For all motor vehicles we additionally support `max_speed`, `toll` (no, all, hgv), `road_class` (motorway, primary, ...), `road_environment`, surface.
+The returned format for one details is `[fromRef, toRef, value]`.
+The `ref` references the points of the response.

 #### GPX